 - Dean's List - Students are eligible if they earn at least six semester hours of credit and have a 3.2-3.79 semester GPA.
 (Developmental courses that do not count in the GPA calculation are excluded.)

 - Honors Recognition - Students who graduate with high cumulative GPAs are recognized at graduation as follows: High honors (3.8-4.0 GPA) and honors (3.2-3.79 GPA) and a statement will appear on transcript.
-(Developmental courses that do not count in the GPA calculation are excluded.)
+(All coursework used for GPA calculation is used, excluding Developmental courses)

 - Hall of Fame - Daytona State's highest honor in scholarship, leadership and citizenship is presented at the annual awards ceremony.

 - Outstanding Student Awards - Each department presents these at the annual awards ceremony to students in BAS, AA, AAS and AS degree and certificate programs.
 Students involved in extracurricular activities are also recognized.

 - Florida Blue Key - The University of Florida awards its community college leadership honor to one outstanding female and male from each of Florida's 28 community colleges.

 - Phi Theta Kappa - This is the only nationally accredited honors organization for two year colleges.
 Daytona State 's chapter is Mu Rho.
 The Mu Rho office is in Building 130, Room 107 on the Daytona Beach Campus.
 For information about membership and activities, call the Daytona Beach Campus office at (386) 506-3330.
 This is an international honors society that is open to AA, AS, and AAS students who meet certain academic criteria.

 - Who's Who is awarded annually by the National Organization of Who's Who in American Community and Junior Colleges.

 - Sigma Beta Delta - This is an international honor society that is open to students in the BAS program who meet certain academic criteria.